Negative Sampling in Recommendation: A Survey and Future Directions: Literature review of Negative Sampling in Recommendation

 \subsection{Importance Re-weighting}

-Importance Re-weighting (IRW) is one of the sophisticated statistical techniques employed in Data Mining and Machine Learning \cite{E14,E8,E15}.
-Its core revolves around the nuanced adjustment of sample weights to prioritize the significance of certain negative samples within a given dataset \cite{E18,C15}.
-It plays an integral role in scenarios where a dataset exhibits long-tailed problems or when specific samples possess varying degrees of importance.
+Importance Re-weighting (IRW) is one of the sophisticated statistical techniques employed in Data Mining \cite{E14,E8,E15,IRW_}.
+Its core revolves around the nuanced adjustment of sample weights to prioritize the significance of certain important negative samples \cite{E18,C15}.
 For the recommendation task where unobserved samples vastly outnumber positive feedback, IRW can be instrumental in rebalancing the real-world dataset by assigning diverse weights to different samples, thus enabling the algorithm to focus its learning efforts on the rare but crucial negative instances \cite{C3,C24}.
-The significance of IRW cannot be overstated.
 Its essential idea is consistent with the memorization effect: recommenders tend to learn accessible user preferences in the early stage of the training process and eventually memorize all complicated interactions.
 Properly assigning weights to individual samples attunes recommenders to the intricacies of imbalanced implicit datasets, thus recalibrating the learning process for the disparate data distribution.
 This adaptive weighting not only addresses the challenge of imbalanced data but also fosters the development of more robust and precise recommenders, ultimately bring in superior prediction accuracy.

-The investigation of IRW algorithms classify them into Attention-based IRW, Knowledge-based IRW, and Debiased IRW.
-These strategies' critical aspects, advantages, and challenges are systematically delineated in Table \ref{table.irw}.
-Attention-based IRW emphasizes assigning diverse importance to each item with user interest attention, making it adaptably and capable of flexibly adjusting weights.
-However, it faces challenges due to its complexity and relatively poor interpretability.
-Knowledge-based IRW focuses on identifying each item's importance with external structured knowledge, offering suitability for cold-start issues but introducing the additional dependency on knowledge.
-Debiased IRW aims to correct ubiquitous biases, assigning higher weights to overlooked items to provide equitable and diverse recommendations.
-Nevertheless, it involves the trade-off between fairness and precision.
-In the subsequent sub-sections, we will introduce the technical details of Attention-based IRW, Knowledge-based IRW, and Debiased IRW, respectively.
+The investigation of IRW strategies classifies them into Attention-based IRW, Knowledge-aware IRW, and Debiased IRW and we will introduce their technical details in the subsequent sub-sections.